OmalleyTomas98/graphTheoryProject/README.md

 | `Weighting` | 50% |
 | `Year of Study` | 3 |

+## Documentation
+- A .pdf version of the document you are currently reading is currently avaiable in this Repo for offline use.

 ## Installation

 - Download [git](https://git-scm.com/downloads) to your machine if not already installed.